Estimated reading time: 2 minutes

 No one is exempt from getting sick during a cruise and that is why we have gathered vital information, which can help you to prevent any unwanted situation on board.

 The possibility of getting sick on board is often a “taboo” issue for some cruise ship sellers.
-And it is reasonable, since no one wants to frighten the passenger by making him think of nurses and doctors during his vacations or having to travel with special care.
+And it is reasonable, since no one wants to frighten the passenger by making them think of nurses and doctors during their vacations or having to travel with special care.

 Ships carrying more than 100 crew members on an international trip of three or more days, according to international law, are required to have a medical service.

 This medical service treats acute and not too serious problems, since in that case the disembarkation is generated in a terrestrial hospital.

 In general, cruise ships carry a doctor and two nurses, with a small office prepared to attend emergencies, stabilize a patient and, if necessary, prepare them for a medical evacuation (Medevac).